Relational frame theory: Arbitrarily applicable relational responding

 Arbitrarily applicable relational responding refers to responding based on relations that are arbitrarily applied between the stimuli.
 That is to say the relations applied between the stimuli are not supported by the physical properties of said stimuli, but for example based on social convention or social whim.
 For example, the sound "cow" refers to the animal in the English language.
 But in another language the same animal is referred by a totally different sound.
 For example, in Dutch is called "koe" (pronounced as coo).
 The word "cow" or "koe" has nothing to do with the physical properties of the animal itself.
-It's by social convention that the animal is named this way.
-In terms of RFT it's said that the relation between the word cow and the actual animal is arbitrarily applied.
+It is by social convention that the animal is named this way.
+In terms of RFT, it is said that the relation between the word cow and the actual animal is arbitrarily applied.
 We can even change these arbitrarily applied relations: Just look at the history of any language, where meanings of words, symbols and complete sentence can change over time and place.

 Arbitrarily applicable relational responding is responding based on arbitrarily applied relations.